gmiers7642/exoplanets/README.md

 * How similar are they to the Earth and Sun?
 * What are Habitable planets, and how do they compare to the Earth and Sun?

-### We will use:
-* ScikitLearn KMeans clustering
-* Numpy Singular Value decomposition (SVD)
-* ScikitLearn Agglomerative clustering
-* Matplotlib for plotting and interpretation of data
-* Pandas and Numpy for quick and convenient data manipulation

 ![python logo](images/python-logo.png) ![skl_logo](images/skl_logo.png) ![pandas_logo](images/pandas_logo.png)
 ![numpy_logo](images/numpy_logo.jpg) ![matplotlib_logo](images/matplotlib_logo.png)